Voters to decide on new hotel at Jungle Island amid expansion plan

 “With this latest round of plans, we want to perfect the recipe for a really appealing eco-adventure destination, for both locals and tourists who come to South Florida,” said Christopher Gould, Jungle Island’s managing director.

 On Aug.
-28, voters will decide whether the park will be able to move forward with the expansion.
+28, voters in the City of Miami will decide whether the park will be able to move forward with the expansion.
 The plan is to build a 13-story hotel, with up to 300 rooms, on top of the site’s current parking garage.

 But to make that a reality, voters have to approve the extension of its lease to 2099, with an option for a 15-year extension, and allow owners to build the privately financed hotel on the property.